URI:

 gravesites would likely be found.

-The report is the first time in U.S. history that the government
+> The report is the first time in U.S. history that the

-magnitude of the horrors it inflicted on Native American
+acknowledge the magnitude of the horrors it inflicted on Native

 independent estimates of deaths and does not address how the